marwahaha/PopUpHauntedHouse-New/README.md

 What's more is that we plan on expanding the actions you can program.
 Say you want to call a server, which in turn projects something on the wall.
 Or you want to call a server, which in turn causes your phone to ring.
 Or a smart-lightbulb to flicker.

-But it's not just abotu scaring the pants off you.
+But it's not just about scaring the pants off you.
 The JSON format should allow for any kind of story you want to tell.

 # Story Progression
 One of the cool ideas we're baking into this framework is the idea that approaching a beacon once triggers one action.
 Then approaching the beacon a second time triggers another action.
 So there is a story progression there.
 In the future, we'll keep adding more complex rules, so that your approach to a beacon is based on where you are in a story, which other beacons you've approached, etc.